 Epilogue: antidote’s been invented through the miracle of Bat-science, the guard’s a-okay, and Arkham says hello to a new patient.
 And goodbye to its fourth wall.

-As Bat-debuts go, this… is pretty far from the gold standard.
-Batman ’66 kicked off by introducing the world to the sheer loony glee that was Frank Gorshin’s Riddler and the Batusi.
+As Bat-premieres go, it’s… a pretty long way from the gold standard.
+Batman ’66 kicked off by unleashing the sheer loony glee of Frank Gorshin’s Riddler – and the Batusi – on the world.
 That Other Show provided some truly gorgeous music and animation that more than made up for the ho-hum Man-Bat plot.
 Batman Begins, for better or worse, launched a new Renaissance in superhero filmmaking.
-Hell, even The Brave and the Bold gets points for using a hero as obscure as Jaime Reyes to establish its anything-goes premise.
+Hell, even The Brave and the Bold gets points for using a hero as bush-league as Jaime Reyes to lay down its anything-goes premise.

-This, though… it’s basically a poor man’s Batman ’89, so if you’re not a fan of the character designs or guitar riffs, there’s not much to recommend it.
-Please do believe me, though, when I say that it gets much better later on, and if nothing else, Richardson’s vocals do tend to grow on a guy.
+This, on the other hand, is basically a low-rent Batman ’89, and if the designs and soundtrack didn’t grab you from the start, you’re probably gonna have a hard time finding pros to balance out the cons.
+Please do believe me, though, when I say that it gets much better later on; and if nothing else, Richardson’s vocals do tend to grow on a guy.

 Next: Now is not the time for too many Chris Nolan jokes.
 That comes later.

-* I’m actually pretty grateful to that particular “Bat-Embargo”, but that’s a rant for a whole ‘nother day.
+* I’m actually pretty grateful to the so-called “Bat-Embargo”, but that’s a rant for a whole ‘nother day.

 *** That said, given the choice between the two I’d take the former every damn time.
 The latter is such an obnoxious cliché that Sergio Aragonés was able to tear it a new one in 1996, and modern writers still won’t stop doing it.

-*** According to Capizzi, this was actually meant to homage yet another classic Joker story, but the scene got trimmed for time constraints.
+**** According to Capizzi, this was in fact meant to homage yet another Joker classic, but the scene got trimmed for time constraints.
 Nice to know he’s got his heart in the right place, at least.